robinsloan/perfect-edition/README.md

 I'm pleased with what I have here so far, but it's still a long way away from being any kind of "perfect edition."
 I'm going to keep working on it regularly for at least the next few months.
 Here's what's on my to-do list:

-**Make it work in Firefox.** Currently, this template does not work at all in Firefox; currently, I have no idea why.
-I haven't started researching this yet, but/and I'd welcome any pointers from Firefox aficionados.
+~~**Make it work in Firefox.** Currently, this template does not work at all in Firefox; currently, I have no idea why.~~ Note: This actually works better in Firefox than I realized.
+I unwittingly had a decrepit version installed 😅

 **Make it work for other languages.** My development of this template has been, so far, painfully parochial, limited to the English-language text of my own novella.
 I want to engineer support for (and provide demo documents in) first non-English left-to-right scripts, and eventually right-to-left scripts, too.
 I am deeply afraid of the things this will reveal about the brittleness of the code 😬